What is Urinary Incontinence?

 If simpler measures fail to provide relief, more elaborate approaches are available to treat your leaky bladder symptoms.
 These include biofeedback, Botox ™ injections directly into the bladder muscle, and placement of neuromodulating units into the nerves that control bladder function.

-Urinary incontinence is a common but treatable problem.
+Female overactive bladder treatment is available, no matter your age.
 Many women are still told that it is just part of getting older and something they will have to put up with.
 This is simply untrue.
 With proper evaluation and diagnosis, most women can receive treatment for this aggravating and limiting condition.
 Contact us today and let us help you achieve your best health and quality of life.
 Call us at (307) 682-4664 to schedule your consultation.

 Associates in Women’s Health